We Believe You

 PEI Rape and Sexual Assault Centre

 We are a non-profit, government funded organization that provides services to individuals of all genders residing in PEI who have experienced recent or historic sexual assault and childhood sexual abuse.
-We offer counselling support and innovative healing programs from our many locations across the island including Charlottetown, Summerside, Alberton.
+We do this by offering individual therapy, system navigation, and psychoeducation.
+We offer these services out of both our Charlottetown and Summerside offices, while supporting people across the Island.
+We also participate in and organize public education initiatives and community events that contribute to the prevention and awareness of sexual violence, including through organizing Sexual Assault Awareness Week every September.

 Sexual assault is any unwanted act of a sexual nature imposed on another person without their consent.

-Groups who are marginalized by society – including young women, transgender and gender non-conforming people, Indigenous people, immigrants and refugees, sex workers, people living with disabilities, seniors, and people living in poverty – are at increased risk of sexual violence.
+Groups who are marginalized by society – including young women, transgender and gender non-conforming people, Black and Indigenous people, immigrants and refugees, sex workers, people living with disabilities, seniors, and people living in poverty – are at increased risk of sexual violence.
+Due to this and the additional systemic barriers that they may face in accessing healing, PEIRSAC also advocates for broader systemic change and recognizes the ways in which societal inequities like racism, sexism, homophobia, transphobia, xenophobia, and other forms of oppression directly impact survivors of sexual assault and can perpetuate sexual harm.

-PEIRSAC supports and advocates for survivors regardless of gender, sexuality, race, background, or belief.
+PEIRSAC supports and advocates for survivors of all genders, sexualities, races, backgrounds, or beliefs.
 Our aim is to support healing both at the individual and community level, and to work towards spaces where all residents of PEI are safe from sexual violence.
 To achieve this we work collaboratively with, and in ways that empower, individuals and organizations.

 Our Primary Services Include: